marcverhagen/corelex/legacy/README.md

 data/CoreLex
 ```

-The `CoreLex` contains the static HTML files that comprise the old static CoreLex pages at http://www.cs.brandeis.edu/~paulb/CoreLex/overview.html.
+The `CoreLex` file contains the static HTML files that comprise the old static CoreLex pages at http://www.cs.brandeis.edu/~paulb/CoreLex/overview.html.

 To create database tables from these sources you can run